-Dellie Champagne works on education and community relationships at New Futures.
+Dellie Champagne is the Program Manager for CASA NH.
 She received her B.A. and M.Ed. in Education from the University of New Hampshire.
 She serves on the Suicide Prevention Council and the Governor’s Task Force for Alcohol and Other Drugs and is on the Board of Directors for the Disability Rights Center and NFI North.
-She was recently awarded the 2017 Champions for Mental Health Award and the 2019 Citizen of the Year Award from the NASW.
+She was awarded the 2017 Champions for Mental Health Award and the 2019 Citizen of the Year Award from the NASW.

 Neal Harris is a semi-retired professor of economics and business at Babson College.
 His primary research interests are European economics, Entrepreneurship and Environmental economics.
 He is the former President of NCS Medical Systems.
 Neal has a Ph.D. in Business Administration and a M.B.A. from the University of Massachusetts (Amherst).

 John Greabe is the Director of the Warren B. Rudman Center for Justice, Leadership & Public Service at the University of New Hampshire Franklin Pierce School of Law.
 He is a professor of law and teaches constitutional law, civil procedure and related courses.
 His articles have been published in a dozen law journals.
 John received his J.D. from Harvard Law School and his B.A. from Dartmouth College.